-Guest applicant status is available to members of the bar or others who may need to take a course or two to supplement previous studies or for professional reasons.
+Guest admission is available to law school graduates and to members of the bar who may need to take a course or courses to supplement previous studies or for professional reasons.
 Guest students may take no more than eight credits total at the School of Law.
-Guest students are subject to the same academic regulations and procedures as regular students.
+Credits earned as a guest student will not be applied to degree requirements should the student enroll in a Carey Law degree program in the future.
+Not all offerings and programs are open to guest students, and enrollment is dependent upon the availability of space and administrative approval.
+Lastly, guest students are subject to the same academic regulations and procedures as regularly enrolled students.

-The deadlines to receive the application for guest admission are:
+The deadlines to submit the application for guest admission are:

 Fall: Postmarked by July 1

 Spring: Postmarked by December 1

 A completed application file for a Guest applicant consists of:

 Please print, sign and date your application form.
 Submit your completed application form and additional required materials along with a non-refundable application fee of $70 (check or money order made payable to the University of Maryland, Francis King Carey School of Law) by mail, fax or scan and email to the Office of Admissions:

 University of Maryland Francis King Carey School of Law

 Baltimore, Maryland 21201